 #PWHS #Bio #Biography #Sorakichi #Japan #Puroresu #Sumo #Catch #CACC #CatchWrestling

-Matsuda was born in Japan, his obituaries listed his year of birth as between 1858 and 1859.
+I need to start by thanking Fumi Saito for providing us with the correct birth information for Sorakichi Matsuda.
+He was born in the prefecture of Fukui in Japan, during 1862, as Kojiro Matsuda.
 Before coming to America he had performed as a sumo wrestler in his native country.
 Very, very little is known about his early life.
 He was said to have also been a juggler though and a general athlete as well as competing in wrestling.

 He arrived in America in January 1884 on the third day on a steamship called the Guadalupe.
 Phil Kirby, who had been over in Japan had discovered him and felt he had to bring him over to America and act as his manager and backer against the top American wrestlers.

 A couple of years prior to reaching 30 years old it was said he already had fifty victories under his belt from Japan.
 Straight away he was pitted against a former Catch-as-Catch-Can champion in Edwin Bibby.
 On January 14 he was defeated by the Englishman under Catch-as-Catch-Can rules.
 Just under two months later on March 10, he won the return match, both had been held in New York City, but this time it was in Japanese style.

 That was enough for Matsuda to be paired up against any of the top men in the country.
 He fought men such as Captain James C. Daly, Duncan C. Ross, Andre Christol, William Muldoon, Carl Abs, Evan Lewis, Professor William Miller, and Ernest Roeber over the course of the next five years.
 Matsuda did not always win, but by no means did he always lose either.
 Unless his opponent was a champion, the matches he fought in could go either way.